jvsena42/jvsena42/README.md

 ## About me
 👩‍💻 I'm currently working on Android development with Kotlin

-🧠 I'm currently learning Flutter
+🧠 I'm currently learning Jetpack compose and Flutter

 👯‍♀️ I'm looking to collaborate with Kotlin apps

 🤔 I'm looking for help Flutter best practices

-💬 Ask me about Android and civil engineering
+💬 Ask me about Android and Flutter development

 📫 You can reach me by my Linkeddin